 Next, after the zinc paint has cured, use the same sandpaper to distress the gray lightly down to the black paint.
 This will give it a time-worn feel we’re after.

 Last, but not least, you can add a dark gray wax to give it an even more aged look and highlight our embossing.
-Also, I like to use my Round Brush and even an old toothbrush to apply it into all the nooks and crevices.
+Also, I like to use my paint brush and even an old toothbrush to apply it into all the nooks and crevices.

 At last we have our farmhouse trash can makeover complete.
 Our hot pink lil’ gal is now sporting a rustic vibe that suits my decor much better.

 However, the best part is that it can suit any room for any time of year.

 Aside from stuffing it with decor items, you can also use is practically in your home as even…gasp…a trash can. haha!
 Really, though, the uses are endless for an item like this.
 For instance, here I have it full of TP and towels in my bathroom.

 So, I ask…what would you use it for?
 Essentially, my entire intention is to get you thinking outside the obvious.
 What could something you own become now that you’ve learned how to emboss?

 DIY is only limited by your effort to learn something new.
 Taking those steps outside of the box to engage, transform, and enjoy are what it’s all about.
-If you’d like to own this fun piece, you can find it available in my shop.
+And, if you’d like to own this fun piece, you can find it available in my shop.
 (SOLD)

 Likewise, pin and share to inspire others how to emboss anything they set their eyes on.
 It’s fun, easy, & affordable! 🙂